 Posted February 26, 2019

 ‘Love your enemies.’
 That’s a tall order.
 There’s enough in the New Testament to suggest that the early Christians did not always live up to the ideal.
 St John’s Gospel has Jesus calling some Jews ‘the children of the devil, who is a murderer and a liar’.
 Elsewhere too in the Gospels some very harsh things are said about the Jews: ‘Woe to you, scribes and Pharisees!
 Hypocrites!’, St Matthew’s Jesus says.
 And in the same Gospel of St Matthew we have that hideous depiction of the crowd screaming to Pilate: ‘His blood be upon us and our children’, almost certainly a product of later Christian anti-Jewish polemic rather than historical reporting.
 Then again, St John, in the first chapter of his First Epistle, says that ‘he who hates his brother is in the darkness still’; but a few verses later he calls people who have recently defected from his community ‘antichrists’ – and, of course, you can hate antichrists as much as you like.
-Even the more gentlemanly St Paul says that if your enemy is thirsty, give him a drink, ‘for by so doing you will heap burning coals upon his head’ – which does not strike me as the most gentlemanly of motives for buying your enemy a drink.
+Even the more gentlemanly St Paul says that if your enemy is thirsty, give him a drink, ‘for by so doing you will heap burning coals upon his head’ – which does not strike me as the most gentlemanly of motives for buying someone a drink.

 I suppose hating one’s enemies is a particular temptation for religious people, because religious people see their enemies as enemies of God.
 Listen to the Psalmist: ‘Oh that you would slay the wicked, O God!
 O men of blood, depart from me!
 They speak against you with malicious intent; your enemies take your name in vain.
 Do I not hate those who hate you, O Lord?
 And do I not loathe those who rise up against you?
 I hate them with a perfect hatred; I count them my enemies.’
 That is a form of religion that feeds off hatred of enemies, and we have seen it in action throughout history and often enough in today’s world, even within Christianity.